jimcavoy/h264p/README.md

 3. cmake --install ./build

-Add additional CMake parameters as required depending on your host development envirnoment.
+Add additional CMake parameters as required depending on your host development environment.

 The `--install` command will install a CMake package so it can be imported into other CMake projects.